 From using the right script to the right tools, here are the top 10 things you can do right now to close more deals over the phone.

-1. Use tools to make your cold calling life easier
+1. Use the right tools to make your cold calling life easier

-A CRM system is really helpful to track your calls, but you’ll get even more bang for your buck with phone system or communications tool integrations.
+A CRM is really helpful to track your calls, but you’ll get even more bang for your buck with phone system or communication tool integrations.

 For example, you could see your call recordings directly in your CRM when you integrate with a communications platform like RingCentral, which lets you make phone calls, video calls, and more from a single app:

-You can even make it look like you’re calling from your business number while using your personal phone, which should help increase your pick up rates—see how it works in this demo:
+You can even make it look like you’re calling from your business number while using your personal phone, which should help increase your pick up rates:

 3. Know what you have to offer